VolcanicArts/vrcosc.com/docs/V2/pulse/getting-started.md

 ### Automatic Type Conversion
 - Connecting any value output to a **string input** automatically inserts a **ToString node**
 - Connecting incompatible types automatically inserts a **Cast node** if a conversion is possible
 - Some type conversions don't require a cast node at all (e.g., `List<int>` to `IEnumerable<int>`, or `Controller` to `TrackedDevice`).
-When types extend each other, Pulse blends the two type colors from output to input without inserting a node
+When types extend each other, Pulse blends the two type colours from output to input without inserting a node

 ### Math Expression Evaluation
-Typing an equation into any number-accepting textbox will evaluate the result.
+Typing an equation into any numeric textbox will evaluate the result.
 For example, typing `8*2` will result in the text becoming `16`.

 ### Error Handling
 Errors are handled silently in Pulse for value computation.
 If errors are needing to be handled, the node will follow the OnSuccess/OnFail pattern.